spsforks/QB64-Wiki/LINE.md

 ## Example(s)

-*Example 1:* Following one line with another by omitting the second line's first coordinate parameter bracket entirely:
+Following one line with another by omitting the second line's first coordinate parameter bracket entirely:

 ```vb